Alice Bunn: Career

-Bunn has been in programs to encourage students to engage with space missions.
-She collaborated with the WISE Campaign to create a set of classroom resources based on the space sector to encourage primary school children to study physics.
-She developed a space badge for Girlguiding.
-She has spoken at the World Economic Forum.
+Lectures

+Bunn has spoken at the World Economic Forum and also delivered the Reinventing Space Conference keynote lecture in 2014.
 She spoke at the National Space Symposium in 2018.
 She spoke at the 2017 Global Space Congress and TEDx London in 2018.

+Work in education

+Bunn has been part of programmes that encourage students to engage with space missions.
+She also collaborated with the WISE Campaign to create a set of classroom resources based on the space sector to encourage primary school children to study physics.
+Bunn has advised on civil space activities to the Minister for Universities, Science and Cities.

 Honours and awards

 In 1998 she won The Minerals, Metals & Materials Society Light Metals Division Light Metals Award for her paper Modelling of the Effectiveness of Al-Ti-B Refiners in Commercial Purity Aluminium.
 She received The Minerals, Metals & Materials Society Smithells Memorial Prize.

 Bunn was appointed Officer of the Order of the British Empire (OBE) in the 2022 Birthday Honours for services to the UK space sector and charity.

+In 2025 Bunn was an awardee for the Suffrage Science in Engineering and Physical Sciences.